 In sinharaja, as in any rain forest, the presence of larger mammals is indicated in the form of droppings, tracks, calls ect.
 The terrain and structure of the forest, however, make visual sightings comparatively difficult.

 The Purple-faced leaf Monkey is perhaps the most observable of the mammals.
 These monkey move in grounds of 10 to 14, high up in forest canopy and their territorial calls echo for ,miles around the forest.
-The Toque Monkey is rare the forest but is more commonly observed in the periph
+The Toque Monkey is rare the forest but is more commonly observed in the peripheral areas.

 Several large mammals are characteristically terrestrial and feed off the forest floor.
 This group includes herbivorous browsers and mixed feeders, such as the Wild Pig, the Sambhur, the Mouse Deer and the Barking Deer.
 Although Elephants were common in the periphery of the forest before the logging project, they have not been sighted in the western sector since 1974.
-However, a small group has been reported in the remnant grassland patches of the Handapan-Ella and Thangamali plains which are contiguous with the northeastern part of the forest
+However, a small group has been reported in the remnant grassland patches of the Handapan-Ella and Thangamali plains which are contiguous with the northeastern part of the forest.

 The major carnivore of the forest is the Leopard.
 Leopards are seldom sighted but their presence is frequently confirmed by tracks and other sings.
 Genuinely rare are the Rusty-spotted Cat and the Fishing Cat, while in the periphery of the forest.Of the nocturnal species, the two commonly recorded are the civets and the mongooses.
 Among these are Civet, an endemic species, and the Striped-necked Mongoose.
 The Sighting of the latter in 1982 was particularly in sinharaja are mainly rats, shrews and squirrels.
 Several significant sightings have been made in this group.
-The Bicoloured Rat and the Spiny Rat, both endemic genera,
+The Bicoloured Rat and the Spiny Rat, both endemic genera, were found here, as were the endemic species of shrews, the Long-tailed Shrew and the Horsefield's Shrew.
+The

 Bi-coloured Rat and the Long-tailed Shrew have been recorded earlier only at elevations of 1,000 meters and above.
 The records for Sinharaja at 300 to 500 meters show that they have a considerably wider distribution than thought earlier.
 The

-Horsefield's Shrew too had earlier been recorded only in the eastern range of the central hills, hen
+Horsefield's Shrew too had earlier been recorded only in the eastern range of the central hills, hence the sightings at Sinharaja mark the first record of its occurrence in the wet lowlands.

-ured Rat, for example, which was predominant in natural sites disappeared at the slightest disturbance.
+The small mammals in particular formed the focus of quantitative studies carried out in the early 1980's. the results of comparative studies in three different types of habitats, viz. underscored the importance of undisturbed forests for the survival of endemic species.
+"The Bicoloured Rat, for example, which was predominant in natural sites disappeared at the slightest disturbance.
 This indicated the high habitat sensitivity of species.
 On the other hand, the species such as the spiny Rat appeared to be more adaptable and seemed able to exploit natural forest gaps as well as disturbed sites such as logged forest.
 There is also clear evidence that natural species are beging repidly displaced by aggressive commensals such as the Bandicoot and the Common House Rat.

 There species of squirrels are common in the forest, the Flame-striped Jungle Squirrel, the